vignywang/IDC/README.md

-# Exploring Intrinsic Discrimination and Consistency for Weakly Supervised Object Localization (under review)
+# Exploring Intrinsic Discrimination and Consistency for Weakly Supervised Object Localization

 Official PyTorch implementation of ''Exploring Intrinsic Discrimination and Consistency for Weakly Supervised Object Localization'' (IDC).